roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## SLR2 Off/Online Status

-Subscribing to topic **zigbee2mqtt/FRIENDLY_NAME/availability** allows the SLR2 offline/online status to be read (see flows.json)
+Subscribing to topic **zigbee2mqtt/FRIENDLY_NAME/availability** allows the SLR2 offline/online status to be read (see flows.json).
+For this to work ensure that the 'Availability' feature in Zigbee2MQTT is enabled (see https://github.com/Koenkk/zigbee2mqtt/issues/775 ).

 ## Domoticz dzVents Code Snippets